What Is a Question?

 Review

-Questions are interrogative sentences that are used to ask for information about things, people, etc. Here are different kinds of questions:
+Questions are interrogative sentences that are used to ask for information about things, people, etc. Here are the different types of questions in English:

 Yes/No questions Are you having fun?